 - Are fixed array or trackers used?

 - Can the technology accommodate a variety of topographic conditions, or is significant site leveling needed?

 - What are construction-related impacts to local drainage?

 - What considerations in the hydraulic analysis need to be made for construction staging areas, access roads, and soil stockpile areas?

 An often overlooked consideration for solar projects is how a specific system sheds stormwater.
 While a high-level overview of a site may indicate minimal impacts (limited grading, no or minimal impervious surfaces, etc.) a closer look may indicate that the individual system can impact systems hydraulics by concentrating flow in a local area.
-This flow concentration may require additional hydromodification measures be considered.
+This flow concentration may require consideration of additional hydromodification measures.

-Pre-Plan Mitigation Measures.
-Once site impacts have been quantified, your engineers can help select, analyze and design the appropriate mitigation measures.
-These may include infiltration trenches around proposed structures, retention/detentions basins, types of dissipation systems for areas of concentrated flows, natural versus engineered erosion control systems, and water quality improvement best management practices.
+Once site impacts have been quantified by analyzing surface water issues, your engineers can help select, analyze, and design the appropriate mitigation measures.
+These may include infiltration trenches around proposed structures, retention/detention basins, types of dissipation systems for areas of concentrated flows, natural versus engineered erosion control systems, and water quality improvement best management practices.

-The planning and design stage should take into account which mitigation measures will be the most efficient and cost-effective for the site’s owner to construct, operate and maintain in the near and long-term.
+After analyzing surface water, the planning and design stage should take into account which mitigation measures will be the most efficient and cost-effective for the site’s owner to construct, operate, and maintain in the near and long-term.

 For more information, contact Energy Practice Director David Hochart.